 The female voice is a complex and dynamic instrument, capable of expressing a wide range of emotions and musical styles.

-Voice type is the classification of a voice based on specific criteria such as range, tessitura, register transition points, and tone.
-In contrast, voice range indicates the notes a voice can produce.
+A voice type is the classification of a voice based on specific criteria such as range, tessitura, register transition points and tone.
+In contrast, voice range indicates the notes a human voice can produce.

 The soprano is a well-known female voice type that is the highest in pitch.
 Generally, a soprano vocal range falls somewhere from the A note beneath the middle C, and it extends to the F/G note two octaves above, which spans two to three octaves.